Generating Evidential BEV Maps in Continuous Driving Space: Introduction

 In recent decades, a plethora of algorithms, \eg~\cite{lin2021local,FengHWD22,zhang2023perception,fang2022joint,zang2017lane}, have been developed for the perception systems of autonomous vehicles (AV) and many photogrammetry and remote sensing tasks.
 Thanks to the open-sourced datasets, \eg~\cite{kitti, nuscenes, waymo}, and the corresponding benchmarks for different standardized perception tasks for interpreting the collected data, \eg~object detection and semantic segmentation, we are able to evaluate the performance of these algorithms by comparing their predicted results with human-annotated ground truth.
 However, is an algorithm's better performance on these benchmarks the only goal we should chase?
 Obviously not; this goal is not enough for the system to be deployed reliably in the real world.

 An AV system must accurately evaluate the trustworthiness of its interpretation of the driving environment, not just focus on accuracy compared to ground truth.
-This is because real-world driving is complex, with inevitable noises, limitations of sensors and algorithms, and occlusions that make it impossible for an AV system to be perfect.
+This is because real-world driving is complex, with inevitable noise, limitations of sensors and algorithms, and occlusions that make it impossible for an AV system to be perfect.
 For example, from an AV's perception range, occlusions are inevitable.
 In this case, predicting an occluded area as a drivable road surface is likely to improve the overall accuracy because the road surface is more frequently seen in the data collected in the past, whereas it does not necessarily reflect the real-world situation.
 The unaccountable guess over an unobserved target based on the prior distribution drawn from historical data ignores observation uncertainties and may even lead to serious accidents.
 Consequently, the perception algorithms may evolve to reach higher scores on these benchmarks at the sacrifice of being overconfident and predicting dangerous false positives.
 Therefore, safer and more trustworthy interpretations of the driving scenarios are merited.

 Achieving safe driving while considering uncertainties in the perception system is a challenging task.
-In the real world, uncertainties come from different sources \cite{Survey_unc}, such as sensor noises, imperfections, and perception model failures.
-When measurements are insufficient due to limited field-of-view, occlusions, or low sensor accuracy and resolution, high uncertainty is common.
+In the real world, uncertainties come from different sources \cite{Survey_unc}, such as sensor noise, imperfections, and perception model failures.
+When measurements are insufficient due to limited field-of-view (FoV), occlusions, or low sensor accuracy and resolution, high uncertainty is common.
 One common circumstance is that an ego AV with limited FoV cannot reliably perceive the driving area, leading to a critical situation.
 In such a case, the ego AV should slow down and wait for the clearance of this uncertain area.
 An alternative is to exploit cooperative perception, \ie~the information seen by other road users with a different part of the view.
-The AV may also seek information from other AVs to navigate the uncertain area more effectively.